SHEscher/research-project/research-project-no-python/{{cookiecutter.project_slug}}/README.md

 ## Project structure

-*A brief description of the folder structure of the project (Where is what?).
-Anticipate new lab members who suppose to be able to orientate within this structure without your help.
+*A brief description of the project's folder structure (Where is what?).
+Anticipate new lab members who are supposed to be able to orientate within this structure without your help.
 At the same time, avoid too detailed descriptions.
-Down the folder structure, there suppose to be further README's explaining subsequent folders & data.*
+Down the folder structure, there are supposed to be further README's explaining subsequent folders & data.*

 ## Publications